Geoff Courtnall: Sexual assault allegation

-In May 1990, while playing for the Capitals, Courtnall was accused of raping a 17-year-old woman outside a bar, alongside teammates Dino Ciccarelli, Scott Stevens, and Neil Sheehy.
-The court case fell apart, though a spokesperson for the Metropolitan police at the time stated that the police “have sufficient grounds to believe that a criminal offense did occur.”
+In May 1990, while playing for the Capitals, Courtnall was accused of raping a 17-year-old girl outside a bar, alongside teammates Dino Ciccarelli, Scott Stevens, and Neil Sheehy.
+The court case fell apart, though a spokesperson for the Metropolitan police at the time – with no supporting evidence available for use at trial – stated that the police "have sufficient grounds to believe that a criminal offense did occur."